Xyzzy (computing): Other computer games and media

 The popular Minesweeper game under older versions of Microsoft Windows had a cheat mode triggered by entering the command xyzzy, then pressing the key sequence shift and then enter, which turned a single pixel in the top-left corner of the entire screen into a small black or white dot depending on whether or not the mouse pointer is over a mine.
 This easter egg was present in all Windows versions through Windows XP Service Pack 3, but under Windows 95, 98 and NT 4.0 the pixel was visible only if the standard Explorer desktop was not running.
 The easter egg does not exist in versions after Windows XP SP3.

 In the game Zork, typing xyzzy and pressing enter produces the response: "A hollow voice says 'fool'".
 The command commonly produces a humorous response in other Infocom games and text adventures, leading to its usage in the title of the interactive fiction competition, the XYZZY Awards.

+In the 1994 game Road Rash, if the user were to enter "xyzzy" in the main menu, they could access several cheats such as nitrous refills, oil refills, etc.

-In the game Return to Monkey Island the code is written on a sign at the entrance of a cave labyrinth.
+In the 2022 game Return to Monkey Island the code is written on a sign at the entrance of a cave labyrinth.
 Ripping the sign off and using it in the cave, which leads to reading it, lets the protagonist, Guybrush Threepwood, return to the entrance of the cave.